 Research for PSP

 Research activities into the cause, treatment and cure of PSP are ongoing in Australia and overseas.
 Most research activities do require recruitment of patients.
 Parkinsonís Australia will often have information about these trials and studies.
 Your doctor or neurologist would ultimately decide if you are suitable for entry to these studies.
-Contact Parkinsonís Australia on 1800 644 189.
+Contact Parkinsonís Victoria on 1800 644 189 or (03) 8809 0400.